 The RARB is composed of a reconstruction residual block (RRB), three RBs, a global attention module, and an IGDN layer.
-As shown in Fig.~\ref{GAPSCN}, the RRB is almost equivalent to the CRB, the main difference is that the downsampling layer is switched for an upsampling layer (double input along the first dimension) and the IGDN layer is used to transform the Gaussian distribution back to the original uniform distribution.
+As shown in Fig.~\ref{GAPSCN}, the RRB is almost equivalent to the CRB, the main difference is that the downsampling layer is switched for an upsampling layer (double the input along the first dimension) and the IGDN layer is used to transform the Gaussian distribution back to the original uniform distribution.
 To capture the deep information of reconstructed features, we use three RBs similar to CARB.
 In the following step, we convert the output of the attention module to the original input distribution by utilizing the IGDN layer.
-Last but not least, in RARB, the RBs and the IGDN layer outputs will be combined for a fast convergence\cite{KHe}.
+Last but not least, in RARB, the RBs and the IGDN layer outputs will be combined for faster convergence\cite{KHe}.

-The CARB's output will go through a convolutional layer with a kernel of size 1 and a filter of size 1 to reduce the dimension of the channel to 1.
+The CARB's output will go through a convolutional layer with the kernel size 1 and a filter size 1 to reduce the dimension of the channel to 1.
 Thereafter, a GDN layer is applied to transform the uniform data distribution to Gaussian distribution.
-The output of a RARB will go through a convolutional layer with a kernel of size 1 and a filter of size 1 and is activated by a nonlinear function sigmoid in the decoder in order to reconstruct the QPS.
+The output of a RARB will go through a convolutional layer with the kernel size 1 and a filter size 1 and is activated by a nonlinear function sigmoid in the decoder in order to reconstruct the QPS.
 A comprehensive view of GAPSCN can be obtained by noting the input/output shape of each layer as shown in Table~\ref{shape}.

-\subsection{Performance comparison and ablation study}
+\subsection{Performance Comparison and Ablation Study}

-To determine the relative effectiveness of different attention modules, we chose the GAPSCN as the basic architecture and trained it by switching between different attention modules.
-In addition, we conduct three ablation studies here to study the effect of the GDN/IGDN layer, global branch, and pool operations.
+To determine the relative effectiveness of different attention modules, we chose the GAPSCN as the basic architecture and train it by switching between different attention modules.
+In addition, we conduct two ablation studies here to study the effect of the GDN/IGDN layer, global branch.
 We only chose the triplet attention and the TSE block as the comparison candidates since triplet attention already outperforms CBAM, and TSE block outperforms SE block.
-The CBAM combined with attention CsiNet\cite{QCai} and the modificated SE block combined with SALDR\cite{XSong} will be compared with proposed GAPSCN in Section VI.
+The CBAM combined with attention CsiNet\cite{QCai} and the SE block combined with SALDR\cite{XSong} will be compared with the proposed GAPSCN in Section VI.
 Due to the 1D nature of input data, the 2D convolutional layer in each attention module will be converted to a 1D convolutional layer.
-We will elaborate the parameter settings as well as the training procedure in Section VI.
+We will elaborate the hyperparameter settings as well as the training procedure in Section VI.